EKanshK2001/week-2-Auth-and-Middleware/readme.md

 - Implement the logic to store the access token in the localStorage and use it in subsequent requests ✅
 - Display the user data recieved after login on the profile page (closing browser and no signin) ✅

-- as for storing the user data after login, we can do that in a global state manager like recoil ✅
+- Use Recoil to manage user data after login and persists it using the help of recoil-persist library which makes it much easier to persist atom ✅

 #